If you’re wondering what the letters S-A-T stand for, they do not stand for anything!

 Taking the New SAT

-In India, the New SAT will be offered on 6 days in January, May, June, October, November and December.
+In India, the New SAT will be offered on 4 times in a year in the following months, March, May, October and December.
 You can take either the SAT or 3 SAT Subject tests in one test administration.
-March/ April administration doesn’t take place in India.

 Find a free New SAT practice test near you Click here